Skip to Content

 Securing a meeting with your representative:

-Be flexible.
-Propose at least three different meeting times and be prepared for last minute scheduling changes.
+• Be flexible and prepared for last minute scheduling changes.

 Making the most out of your meeting: